 Keep Your Dog Away From Getting Into A Fight With Other Dogs

 When you’re a first-time owner of a puppy, or it has been a while since you last had one, things may go off the rails since they might get into a fight with other dogs before you could realize it and prevent it from happening.
 That is normal and adjustable.
 Train your pup to master good socialization habits to prevent getting into trouble upon seeing other dogs when being in a crowd or out on the water.
 A good piece of advice is to carry a resistant dog leash.

 Clean Your Dog After Coming Back From The Ocean

 If your dog had fallen into the ocean, no matter how many times, remember to clean her after going back home as salt on your dog’s skin and paws will cause discomfort, or worse, rashes and infections.
 To prevent such things from happening.
 Give your doggy a thorough cleaning to help her get rid of sand and saltwater on her skin and coat.

-Ears can be easily ignored during the bath but they should be taken seriously as when not cleaned, it could cause an ear infection.
-It’s not an easy task to keep your dog on board during the whole paddleboarding process so a thorough bath afterward is necessary.
+Ignore ears easily during the bath.
+But they should be taken seriously as when they are not clean, it could cause an ear infection.
+It’s not an easy task to keep your dog on board during the whole paddleboarding process.
+So, a thorough bath afterward is necessary.

 In Conclusion, keeping your pup safe, clean, and comfortable while paddleboarding can be an essential step for having a nice and enjoyable time with a Paddle Board and your dog on the water.